 Hellbrunn Castle, which was built in the 17th century for Prince Markus Sittikus, houses the pavilion here is where one of the movie’s most popular songs, “I am 16 going on 17,” takes place.

 Nonnberg Abbey is one of the oldest abbeys in Europe, dating back to 714.
 This is the real abbey where Maria was a novice and the place where Maria and Baron von Trapp were married (1927).
 The film shows Nonnberg Abbey in the opening scenes.

 The Sound of Music tour has been the most popular one for the past four decades.
 You’ll find a number of different companies offering the tour, but Salzburg Sightseeing was the original tour company for Sound of Music tours.
 In fact, the Albus company they use was involved in making the movie in 1964.
 It was their bus Maria took in the film.

 You can also do the tour on your own.
 Visit the Salzburg Tourism website for details on how to get to each location.
 The site also offers information on the ability to stay at Leopoldskron Palace, used for a number of scenes in the movie.

 Try a River Cruise

 Another way to visit the sites and hear the story of the Sound of Music is on a river cruise.
-Viking offers an itinerary on the Danube River that takes you through Austria and offers a glimpse into the scenes of the film with a tour to Salzburg with guides knowledgeable about the movie and the von Trapp family history.
+Many river cruise companies offer cruises on the Danube that take you through Austria and offer a glimpse into the scenes of the film with a tour to Salzburg with guides knowledgeable about the movie and the von Trapp family history.

 If you can’t make it to Austria…